Pink Just Dyed Her Daughter's Hair Blue In Solidarity With Jessica Simpson

-Earlier this week, Jessica Simpson posted a photo to Instagram of her daughter, Maxwell, sporting rainbow dip-dyed ends in her long blonde waves — and the mommy-shaming attacking Simpson's decision to let the seven-year-old color her hair was quick to follow.
-Fellow singer/songwriter and celebrity mom Pink clearly caught wind of the public criticism, because she just made a powerful statement in direct support of Simpson: giving her own daughter, eight-year-old Willow Sage, the same exact beauty treatment.
+Earlier this week, Jessica Simpson posted a photo to Instagram of her daughter, Maxwell, sporting rainbow dip-dyed ends in her long blonde waves — and the mummy-shaming attacking Simpson's decision to let the seven-year-old colour her hair was quick to follow.
+Fellow singer-songwriter and celebrity mum Pink clearly caught wind of the public criticism, because she just made a powerful statement in direct support of Simpson: giving her own daughter, eight-year-old Willow Sage, the same exact beauty treatment.

 The Hurts 2B Human singer posted a side-by-side photo on her own Instagram of the mother-daughter beauty project, with one side showing the DIY process — Pink in latex gloves, taking a dye brush to her daughter's blonde hair — and the other showing a close-up of the finished result, Willow's bright mermaid-blue hair.